Oukaishen/PaperNotes/AlexNet.md

 Finally, come back to the above sentence by the author, if he cannot figure out a way to feed the model enough data, he would be forced to use samller networks.
 Similarly, if you are too lazy, you had better choose one from 60 candidates.

-4. Dropout, also reduce the overfitting effect.
+4.Dropout, also reduce the overfitting effect.
 Quiter useful technique, not much to say.

 5. > This initialization accelerates the early stages of learning by providing the ReLUs with postive inputs.